 1 INTRODUCTION

-Helmets are used for various purposes such as industrial protective hat (work helmet), motorcycle Helmet (bike, car, bicycle, etc.), sports helmet (American football, baseball, ice hokey, etc.), and military/police helmet.
+There are various types of helmets, such as industrial protective helmets, motorcycle and bicycle helmets, sports helmets (for American football, baseball, ice hockey, etc.), and military/police helmets.
 These are all worn to protect the head in the event of an accident [3].
-It is considered important from a safety point of view that there is no gap between the head and the helmet.
+From a safety point of view, it is important that there is no gap between the head and the helmet.

-Workers in factories and disaster sites have to wear helmets.
-There are also various people who do not know each other, such as
+Workers in factories and disaster sites must also often wear helmets.
+Wearing a helmet can allow individuals who do not know each other, such as

 classroom use is granted without fee provided that copies are not made or distributed

-short-term workers and vendors.
-If these people have own helmet, the wearer's name and work division are shown on the helmet, allowing the helmet wearer to be identified from a distance or overhead even if the wearer's face cannot clearly be seen.
-Identifying individuals is a deterrent to trespassers.
-In addition, showing the qualifications such as a hazardous materials engineer's license and heavy machinery licence helps create a safe work environment.
-In many cases, such information is directly written on the helmet or an identifiable sticker is attached to the helmet.
-However, in such an analog operation, it is easy for a trespasser to disguise himself by writing or stealing a sticker.
-Moreover, even if the worker puts on other people's helmet, they are not aware of it and wrong information is displayed.
-If the helmets are shared among the workers, the helmet is not marked with the identifiable information.
+short-term workers and vendors, to be identified by displaying their names and work division on their helmets.
+Helmets can also allow wearers to be identified from a distance or overhead even if their faces cannot be clearly seen.
+Identifying individuals also serves as a deterrent to trespassers.
+In addition, displaying qualifications, such as a hazardous materials engineer's license and a heavy machinery license, can help create a safe work environment.
+In many cases, this information is written directly on the helmet, or an identifiable sticker is attached to the helmet.
+However, such an analog system makes it possible for trespassers to easily disguise themselves by forging or stealing a sticker.
+In addition, a worker can put on another worker's helmet without being aware of it, and incorrect information will be displayed.
+If helmets are shared among workers, they are not marked with identifiable information.

 In this paper, we propose a method that identifies users based on the shape of their heads by installing pressure sensors inside a helmet.
 We implemented a prototype helmet with 32 pressure sensors.
-Our method calculates the similarity between the wear's data and registered users' data and outputs the user of the most similar data as an identification result.
+Our method calculates the similarity between the wearer's data and registered users' data and outputs the user with the most similar data.

-The prototype helmet has a display to show user's name and credentials upon the identification result, therefore, wrong information is not displayed on the helmet if a helmet of someone else is used.
-It is useful that the identification information is automatically displayed on a shared helmet and workers can recognize each other.
-In addition, another advantage of user identification is data annotation.
-Data collected through sensors attached to the helmet or wears' body such as a camera, an eye tracker, and an accelerometer can automatically be annotated with the wear's ID.
-By attaching a GPS module or an antenna to localize the user [12], the name and location of the worker can be determined in real time and it will be easier for the foreman to understand the overall situation in the field.
-Furthermore, from the pressure data between the helmet and the head, it is possible to check whether the shape of the head matches the helmet as zero pressure value means that there is a gap between the helmet and the head.
-Another possible use of the proposed helmet is a key for the door where access to the room is restricted according to the position or qualifications.
+The prototype helmet has a display to indicate the user's name and credentials based on the identification results; therefore, incorrect information is not displayed on the helmet if a helmet belonging to someone else is used.
+One advantage of this system is that identification information is automatically displayed on a shared helmet, allowing workers to identify each other.
+Another advantage of user identification is data annotation.
+Data collected by sensors attached to the helmet or wearer's body, such as a camera, eye tracker, and accelerometer, can be automatically annotated with the wearer's ID.
+By attaching a Global Positioning System (GPS) module or antenna to localize the user [12], the name and location of a worker can be determined in real time, allowing the foreperson to have a better understanding of the overall situation in the field.
+Furthermore, from the pressure data between the helmet and the head, it is possible to verify whether the shape of the head matches the helmet, as a zero pressure value signifies that there is a gap between the helmet and head.
+Another potential use of the proposed helmet is to serve as a key to a room whose access is restricted based on one's position or qualifications.